Yusra-Saleem/Marketplace-Hackathon-Hekto-Day1/README.md

 ---
 ## **Download the PDF**
-For a detailed overview of my Day 1 work, download the PDF here:
+For a detailed overview of my Day 1 work with # **paper and pencil in detail** , download the PDF here:
 [Download PDF](./pdf24_merged%20(1).pdf)